Archer Alexander: American Civil War

-During the American Civil War, Alexander overheard a meeting of local enslavers discussing a plot to sabotage a nearby railroad bridge using arms and ammunition they had stored in Captain James Campbell's icehouse.
+During the American Civil War, Alexander overheard a meeting of local slavers discussing a plot to sabotage a nearby railroad bridge using arms and ammunition stored in Captain James Campbell's icehouse.
 In February 1863, Alexander covertly notified a group of U.S. Army soldiers under the command of Lt.
 Col. Arnold Krekel that the Peruque Creek railroad bridge had been sabotaged by Confederate insurgents.
 Archer was shortly thereafter suspected of being the source of this information and fled the Pitman farm.
 He was captured by local slave catchers once but broke free.
 He continued on the Underground Railroad and found refuge in the home of William Greenleaf Eliot in St. Louis.
 There, he obtained employment in Eliot's house and was protected by a U.S. provost marshal.
-Pitman sent slave catchers to Eliot's home to kidnap and reenslave Alexander, putting Archer Alexander in the City Jail to be sold.
+Pitman sent slave catchers to Eliot's home to kidnap and re-enslave Alexander, putting Archer Alexander in the City Jail to be sold.
 Eliot rescued Alexander and contacted Pitman to purchase the man to emancipate him.
 However, on September 24, 1863, the St. Louis newspapers announced that Archer Alexander had been liberated by the Confiscation Act of 1862 because of his service to the U.S. military and Pitman's disloyalty to the United States.
 That fall, Alexander paid a German farmer to help Louisa and his daughters escape from Naylor and join him in St. Louis, where she was also granted emancipation.
 Eliot's biography of Alexander reports that in 1865, Louisa returned to Naylor's house for things she had left there.
 Alexander later learned that Louisa had died two days after her arrival of an unidentified cause.
 The location of her grave is unknown.

 Emancipation Memorial

 Thomas Ball's Emancipation Memorial depicting Abraham Lincoln emancipating a slave.
 Archer Alexander was the model for the enslaved person.

 In 1865, Eliot was working with the Western Sanitary Commission to build a statue of Lincoln.
-The funding for an Emancipation Memorial featuring a statue of Lincoln had begun with a $5 donation from a formerly enslaved person, Charlotte Scott, from Virginia.
-All initial funds raised were donations from formerly enslaved people, U.S. Colored Troops (Union), and freedmen.
+The funding for an Emancipation Memorial featuring a statue of Lincoln had begun with a $5 donation from a former slave, Charlotte Scott, from Virginia.
+All initial funds raised were donations from freedmen and U.S. Colored Troops.
 They were held in trust for them by the Western Sanitary Commission, a St. Louis-based volunteer war relief agency.
 Thomas Ball made an acceptable model in 1865, but Eliot's group wanted a real freedman to pose for it.
 In 1869, Eliot gave Ball a photo of Alexander, and he was chosen as the model.

-In 1876, the statue was unveiled, with many notable people in attendance, including President Ulysses S. Grant, members of his cabinet, Supreme Court justices, other government figures, and Frederick Douglass, another formerly enslaved person.
+In 1876, the statue was unveiled, with many notable people in attendance, including President Ulysses S. Grant, members of his cabinet, Supreme Court justices, other government figures, and Frederick Douglass, another former slave.
 However, neither Alexander nor Eliot was present.